Cuzco Rebellion of 1814: Royalist counterattack

 Meanwhile, on February 8, 1815, with representatives from all the provinces of the administration, the Cabildo of Cusco ratified the proclamation of August.
 The "excellent captain general and political governor" José Angulo swore there the solemn oath to "love and defend the country, not allowing everything that belongs to you to be offended, nor to work against it, nor to give rise to foreign enemies."

 After regaining strength and reinforcing his militia, General Ramírez left Arequipa in search of the patriots on February 12, 1815.
 He left General Pío Tristán as governor of Arequipa.
 On March 11, near Ayaviri in Puno, the decisive Battle of Umachiri/Humachiri took place, which tipped the balance in favor of the royalists.
 Despite the realistic numerical inferiority (1,200 soldiers against no less than 12,000 patriots), discipline and the best tactical ability prevailed.
 A large force led by Pumacahua surrounded the royalists with the swollen Lalli River behind them, while on the other side the patriot artillery fired at them.
-Ramírez boldly dismantled his equipment, made his best troops cross the river, with water up to his chest, and from the other shore he captured the artillery from Cuzco and returned the attack, giving time for the rest of his forces to confront Pumacahua witha newfound advantage.
+Ramírez boldly dismantled his equipment, made his best troops cross the river, with water up to his chest, and from the other shore he captured the artillery from Cuzco and returned the attack, giving time for the rest of his forces to confront Pumacahua with a newfound advantage.
 In the midst of the confusion caused by this action, General Ramírez ordered the "cutting attack".
 The Spanish military report, signed on Friday, May 12, 1815, reports "seven dead by bullets, six drowned in the river and seven wounded" on the royalist side, while the patriotic dead, mostly civilians without much training, numbered more than a thousand.
 There were numerous executions on the battlefield, including that of the poet Mariano Melgar.